Unless you’ve inherited a small fortune (or several), it is unlikely you’ll be able to afford even a fraction of the latest camera equipment.

-- You use it so much that you wear it off yourself;
+- You can use it as much as you want

-- It has to be available for you at all times;
+- It is available to you at all times

 - You have the latest technologies at your fingertips that places you in the front rows of high-quality filmmaking;

-- Resale stores and online platforms offer refurbished equipment and make used gear perform as good as new;
+- Many stores offer refurbished equipment that can perform as good as new

-- If bought in a rental house, you can test the gear yourself thoroughly, so you know exactly what you buy.
+- Buying from a rental hourse will allow you to test the gear thoroughly – helping you decide what you should buy.

-In both cases, owning gear, whether it’s bought new or used, the main advantage is that you shoot on your own schedule.
-You don’t need to plan too much in advance, and you’re ready to go out the door at any unexpected offer that you receive.
+When it comes to buying new or used, the main advantage is that you can shoot on your own schedule.
+You don’t need to plan as much in advance, and you’re ready to shoot at a moments notice.

-So, if you’re the type of creator who values independence upon costs, then buying is a better solution for your needs.
+If you’re the type of creator who values independence, then buying might be a solid solution for you.

 When to borrow or buy gear from peers

-- You don’t have insurance and you'll have to pay back the gear yourself if anything goes wrong;
+- Without the right insurance, you'll have to pay up if anything goes wrong.

 - Opposed to serious renting houses, the lender won’t be able to offer a back-up in case something happens to the gear.